RETIRING IN MEXICO: WHAT AMERICANS ACTUALLY NEED TO KNOW IN 2026

 Five converging factors explain this.

 HEALTHCARE Private healthcare in major Mexican cities is world-class and costs a fraction of US private care.
-A comprehensive private health insurance policy typically costs between $200 and $400 USD per month.
+A comprehensive private health insurance policy typically costs between $370-$670 per month.
 Major hospitals such as ABC Medical Center in Mexico City hold international accreditations and employ English-speaking specialists trained abroad.
 This is one of the aspects of Mexico that surprises retirees most, in the best possible way.
 To qualify, you typically need to show one of the following:

 VISA ACCESSIBILITY Mexico does not require Americans to apply for a visa to enter.
 You arrive on a 180-day tourist permit.
 If you want to stay longer, the temporary residency process is straightforward for anyone meeting the income or savings thresholds.
 There is no points system, no language requirement, no medical examination.